 Do references need to be cited in the 2 page pre-proposal?

 References do not need to be cited but “References can be provided upon request” can be noted.

 If I am selected to submit a full proposal, how long will I have to prepare my submission?

-Once you receive a notification that your pre-proposal has been invited for a full-proposal submission, you will be given 45 calendar days from the day you are notified.
-For example, if you are notified on October 9th full proposals would be due on November 23rd.
+Once you receive a notification that your pre-proposal has been invited for a full-proposal submission, you will be given on average 30-40 calendar days from the day you are notified.
+This time frame will be updated at EREF’s discretion.